• Skip to primary navigation

 Other Types of Flat Feet

-Besides rigid flat feet, there are some other types of flat feet worth mentioning, including:
+Besides rigid flat feet, there are several other types of flat feet.

 • conditions that cause spasticity or contracture of the heel cord (e.g. cerebral palsy) or other neurological conditions,